 You will be taught by internationally renowned academics through a combination of lectures, seminars, workshops and laboratory work.
 You will also have the opportunity to join the University’s student chemical society, which is ideal for out-of-class learning.

-4th for Chemistry in the UK in The Times and The Sunday Times Good University Guide 2019
+in the UK in The Times and The Sunday Times Good University Guide 2019

 If you are looking to study chemistry at Durham University then BSc (Hons) Chemistry is a great option.
 This three-year course covers core chemistry as well as giving you the opportunity to choose optional modules.